Daniel Reynaud: Anzacs and religion

 Reynaud has also written and appeared in eight documentaries about the Anzacs and religion.
 One, //Faith of the Anzacs//, screened on Channel 7 on Anzac Day 2010, setting new records for audience response for Adventist Media Network, and winning American and Australian media awards.
 Another, on Fighting Mac McKenzie, also rated well.

 Other work

+As a sideline to his research in Anzac spirituality, he published in collaboration with his wife Emanuela The Anzac Table, a study of the diverse dining experiences of the Australian forces during World War One.
+The volume forms part of the Australian Army History Unit's official publications.
+It won the Anzac Memorial Trustees Military History Prize at the NSW History Awards in 2026.

 Reynaud has been involved in various other research projects, including on online learning and Romanian poetry translation.
 He has won awards for his academic and popular writing, as well as sharing awards as part of a team in poetry translation.
 He has also recorded three albums of original music.